SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 | --------- | ---- | --- |
 | `voiceLog` | `FMODAsset` | Can safely be left unassigned. |

-Audio logs must first be registered through the `CustomSoundHandler` class.
+Audio logs must first have their sounds be registered through the `CustomSoundHandler` class.
 The [overload that takes an AudioClip](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Handlers.CustomSoundHandler.html?q=custom%20sound%20ha#Nautilus_Handlers_CustomSoundHandler_RegisterCustomSound_System_String_UnityEngine_AudioClip_FMOD_Studio_Bus_) is recommended due to its simplicity, but anything should work.
 Also, remember to use the `AudioUtils.BusPaths.VoiceOvers` bus.